-WHAT ARE THE MOST FAMOUS ISRAELI AND JEWISH DISHES?
+WHAT ARE THE MOST FAMOUS ISRAELI AND JEWISH FOODS?

 The Jewish and Israeli kitchen became very popular around the world lately, there are so many tasty and unique smells and tastes! today I am happy to present the full list of Jewish and Israeli food, enjoy!